Ian Taylor (field hockey): Biography

-Taylor has held a number of honorary roles within sports administration including Minister’s nominee on the Sports Council (with a UK remit), director of the GB ice hockey Board and a director of the British Olympic Association.
-He was also a commentator for BBC Sport between 1988-1996.
+Taylor has held a number of honorary roles within sports administration including Minister's nominee on the Sports Council (with a UK remit), director of the GB ice hockey Board and a director of the British Olympic Association.
+He was also a commentator for BBC Sport between 1988 and 1996.
 He was previously the chief executive for sportscotland, following the departure of Ian Robson in July 2004.
 He was also the short lived CEO of the Greyhound Board of Great Britain but resigned over a policy introduced under his tenure that saw the pooling of samples.